 The containers they were in would most likely split or shatter, resulting in a terrible mess over the contents of the suitcase.
 This doesn’t happen, fortunately.

-Factors affecting the temperature
+Factors affecting the temperature in airplane cargo hold

 The temperature in a plane’s cargo hold can vary depending on a number of factors, including the type of aircraft, the length of the flight, and the external weather conditions at the cruising altitude.